Churin and Qiulin: Move to China

-After the Russian Revolution in 1917, Churin moved its headquarters to Harbin in 1923, and established its branches in Dalian, Mukden, Changchun, Siping, Jilin, Heihe and Hailar during the 1930s.
-It, however, became controlled by Hong Kong and Shanghai Bank in 1937, and was under Japanese management in 1941.
+After the Russian Revolution in 1917, Churin moved its headquarters to Harbin in 1923.
+During the 1930s, it established branches in Dalian, Mukden, Changchun, Siping, Jilin, Heihe and Hailar.
+It became controlled by Hong Kong and Shanghai Bank in 1937, and was under Japanese management in 1941.

 After the Second World War, Churin was owned by the Soviet Union in 1947, and was returned to China under state ownership in 1953.
 During the Cultural Revolution its name was changed to "The East Is Red" Department Store, but was changed to its original name in 1984.
 Qiulin Group was registered in the Shanghai Stock Exchange in 1996, and was acquired by Dalian's Dashang Group in the same year.

 Breakup and conflict

-As mentioned above, Churin was broken apart during privatization, with the retail part going to "Churin Group" and the food industry part (meat processing and confectionery) going to "Qiulin Lidaosi".
+Churin was broken apart during privatization, with the retail part going to "Churin Group" and the food industry part (meat processing and confectionery) going to "Qiulin Lidaosi".
 The two tolerated each other until 2011, when Churin Group founded a "Churin Food" to replace the products supplied by Qiulin Lidaosi, producing kvass and Hongchang.
 In the same year, Qiulin Lidaosi expanded its operations by producing kvass and dalieba.

 Conflict between the two entities resurfaced in 2020, when Churin Group's trademark application "秋林集团 Churin Group" was rejected due to similarity with Qiulin Lidaosi's trademark "秋林 Qiulin".
-Around the same time, Churin Group came under investigation due to mismanagement, culminating in the termination of its SHSE ticker on March 26, 2021 for continued losses.
+Around the same time, Churin Group came under investigation due to mismanagement, culminating in the termination of its SHSE ticker on March 26, 2021, for continued losses.